JeronimoDU/myDU-mods/README.md

 ## Server side:

-Copy "vegetation mod pack items.yaml" and paste it into your items.yaml and reupload it to your Back Office in Items Hierarchy tab
+Copy content of "items.yaml" and paste it into your own items.yaml and reupload it to your Back Office in Items Hierarchy tab

-Copy "vegetation mod pack recipes.yaml" and paste it into your recipes.yaml and reupload it to your Back Office in Recipes tab
+Copy content of "recipes.yaml" and paste it into your own recipes.yaml and reupload it to your Back Office in Recipes tab

 Restart your client

+Items can be found looking for Invisible key word

 Enjoy!